 When alcohol is removed from the patients’ system, they may suffer side effects as a result of their body returning to its usual functions.

-The side effects of detoxing may include:
+Common withdrawal symptoms of detoxing may include:

 Detox is a very emotional and stressful time for a patient, which makes inpatient treatment that much more of an advantage when detoxing from heavy alcohol or substance abuse.